threerocks-defi/code-review/rate-providers/stAgEurRateProvider.md

         - admin: same 4/6 multisig as above

 ### Oracles
+- [ ] Price data is provided by an off-chain source (e.g., a Chainlink oracle, a multisig, or a network of nodes).
+- [ ] Price data is expected to be volatile (e.g., because it represents an open market price instead of a (mostly) monotonically increasing price).

 ### Common Manipulation Vectors
 - [x] The Rate Provider is susceptible to donation attacks.